Privacy policy

 Personal data we collect

-We collect your personal data typically when you register for our services, make a purchase, enter a sales promotion or otherwise interact with us.
+We collect or use your personal data typically when you enquire about or register for our services, open an account, for promotion/marketing purposes, to comply with a legal requirement, or otherwise interact with us.
 Below are examples of the categories of the data we collect on you.

 Technical Information